ClaraCrazy/qubes-docs/customization/local-dom0/copyscript/README.md

-Script is from my friend @WillyJL | https://github.com/Willy-JL/qubes-scripts
+Scripts are from my friend @WillyJL | https://github.com/Willy-JL/qubes-scripts

 All credits to him.
 Thanks qt <3